seesmof/Latynka-Ukrajiny/README.md

 contains a python library that takes in a Ukrainian text in cyrillic alphabet and converts it into latin (romanizes, makes into latynka)

 all by the Amazing Grace of Jesus Christ our Holy Lord GOD Almighty for His Glory ✝️💗🙏🏼

+##### usage example
+the main function of the library is pretty much `convert`

+having some input text in Ukrainian, pass